irmen/prog8/docs/source/programming.rst

     There are different kinds of instructions ('statements' is a better name) such as:

     - value assignment
-    - looping  (for, while, repeat, unconditional jumps)
+    - looping  (for, while, do-until, repeat, unconditional jumps)
     - conditional execution (if - then - else, when, and conditional jumps)
     - subroutine calls
     - label definition